 P5800X capacity points are 400GB, 800GB, 1.6TB and 3.2TB.
 For reference the P4800X comes in 375GB, 750GB, and 1.5TB capacities.
 It should ship the first 2021 quarter.

 Persistent Memory 200 Series

 The Optane PMem 200, revealed in June and known as Barlow Pass, is 3DXP delivered in a DIMM form factor and connects to a CPU via the memory bus, not the PCIe bus.
 Latency is in the 100ns to 340ns area, which is more than a thousand times faster than the P5800X (1μs equals 1,000ns).

 The PMem 200 goes up to 25 per faster in memory bandwidth terms than the current PMem 100.
-Application performance is improved a utility, called eADR (enhanced Asynchronous DRAM refresh) that automates flushing of the cache in the event of a power failure.
+Application performance is improved by a utility, called eADR (enhanced Asynchronous DRAM refresh) that automates flushing of the cache in the event of a power failure.
 That means there is no waiting for a flush to complete as with the current product.
 Applications with mapped data in PMem will benefit from this.

 There is the same 6TB total memory per CPU socket as the PMem 100, and the PMem 200 comes with the same Memory Mode and App Direct Mode access methods as the PMem 100.
 It should ship next quarter.